 Rev. Julie Madden, MDiv., Parish Associate, assists with pastoral care, visitation and worship.
 Julie received her Masters of Divinity from Ecumenical Theological Seminary in Detroit.
 She is married to Ben Beale and they have two sons, Dan and Sam.

-Dawn Swarthout, Director of Communications, has been a member of First Presbyterian for 26 years and has been on staff since 2011.
+Dawn Swarthout, Director of Communications, has been a member of First Presbyterian for 28 years and has been on staff since 2011.
 Dawn has a Bachelor of Science from the University of Michigan.
-Dawn and her husband, Ken, have two sons, one at North Farmington High School and one at Michigan State University.
-Dawn sings in the Chancel Choir, is chair of Youth Ministries and attends two book clubs.
-She also volunteers for her younger son's band, soccer, and theater activities.
+Dawn and her husband, Ken, have two grown sons, the youngest of whom is at Kalamazoo College.
+Dawn sings in the Chancel Choir and is a member of two book clubs.